digital-asset/daml-finance/docs/source/concepts/settlement.rst

 - Bob needs to have an account at the custodian where Alice's holding is held
 - Alice's holding needs to be :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`
-- The transfer must be fully authorized (TODO : add a link to a page where we describe the role of account instructors and approvers, probably somewhere in the asset model)
+- The transfer must be fully authorized

 Also, note that the allocation and approval steps can happen in any order.